stingraze/Lynx-CE/README.md

 Just a minimal text browser inspired from Lynx for Windows CE

+*Future plans: jpg minizer pipeline activated by a flag.

 5/5/2026: 13:27PM JST: 2 PRs: Image (bmp) pipeline & TLS support (both are not tested, will be testing in the next few days to weeks)

 9/8/2025 17:03PM JST: There is now the build instructions for experimental (PolarSSL) version.
 It is untested.
 Please use it as a reference or a stepping stone.